mario33881/betterSIS/README.md

 ## Changelog ![](https://i.imgur.com/SDKHpak.png)
 **WIP 1.2.1:** <br>
+### Changes:
+* Now the original output is kept completely intact (included warnings) and at the end of the command execution warnings are shown a second time.
+    > Warnings were hidden during the command execution because they were considered redondant (to the developer) but having the full "history" of the output
+    > and then a brief summary of Warnings and/or errors makes more sense.

 ### Features:
 * Added persistent command history across different sessions (they are saved inside the ```~/.bsis_history``` file).